ZhijianZhou01/metav/README.md

 the output file `input-parameter.txt` recorded the input parameters in command-line interface.

 ```
-the used parameters of nextvirus in command-line interface.
+the used parameters of pangeav in command-line interface.

 pair_end:	True
 single_end:	False